NordicHPC/sonar/doc/NEW-FORMAT.md

 #### **`MaxRSS`** uint64

-Maximum resident set size of all tasks in job.
+Maximum resident set size of all tasks in job, in kilobytes.

 #### **`MaxVMSize`** uint64

-Maximum Virtual Memory size of all tasks in job.
+Maximum Virtual Memory size of all tasks in job, in kilobytes.

 ### Type: `ClusterEnvelope`